For you perfectionists, see your special section below the videos.

 - Avoid “lap marks”, where the roller builds us sheen where it overlaps.
 Feather your new paint onto the old paint to hide the boundary ( and lap marks).

-- A list of applicator types: You can try different applicators such as foam etc. 1) Foam (disposables) 2) Pads 3) Brush/roller kit 3) Foam combo kit 4) Don’t forget what you learned in kindergarten: fingerpainting practics all pays off now!
+- A list of applicator types: You can try different applicators such as foam etc. 1) Disposable brushes 2) Painting pads (pros never use these they are too slow) 3) Brush/roller kit (most are awful, but this one has a good brush and roller), 4) Don’t forget what you learned in kindergarten: fingerpainting practics all pays off now!
+You can touch up small spots with your finger.
+Why not?

-Lazy?
-Meee tooo.
+Do we have to wet and then clean a brush or roller?
+No. Lazy?
+Me too.
 It’s probably too much to wet a roller just for a few wall touch-ups.
 So what?
 Well, you can fake it by dabbing the side of the brush bristles or even the tips.
 Experiment first!

-Color matching – welcome to the future…OLD FOGIES!
+Color matching – welcome to the future…OLD BOYS!

 Trying to match paint at home is very, very difficult.
 I have had some success but not much.
 When it comes to adding a bit of that and some of this, let me warn you: pay the pros at the store and save your time.
 You have your hot date tonight!

 Old Paint.
-So you think you have the right can from the garage?
-How long did you say it’s been out there?
+I wrote an entire article about this, but here is the skinny: do you think you have the matching can from the last time?
+How long did you say it’s been out the garage?
 O, boy.
 Don’t open it yet.
 Don’t shake it.
 Have a lady’s stocking or paint strainer ready, carefully open can and pour what you can thru the strainer into a clean bucket.
 Old paint with dried junk becomes just like new.
-Linda Ronstadt knew an old paint.

-- What you see ain`t what you get: all paint dries darker.
+- What you see is not what you get: all paint dries darker.
 We use a blow dryer to speed the color testing process.

 - All paint fades.
 Even THE SAME old can of paint may not match.
 Why?
-Light and time fades paint.
+Light and time simply fades paint.
 The sun is the worst.
-You know that one place where the sun never shines?
-The paint can!
+Do you know the one place where the sun never shines?
+The old paint can!

 - Storing your touch-up paint: Small quantities of touch up paint are best stored in small cans/bottles (there is less air to dry out your paint in a smaller container).
 I tell my customers to use a glass jar (because over a long time many plastics will allow the moisture out), and even store it in the fridge!
 It’s great on waffles too!